Investigating sleep-dependent development in rats and humans

 News

-Midha's recent paper in Current Biology written up in Iowa Now.
+Midha's recent paper in Current Biology is the focus of an article in Iowa Now.

-Our research featured in an article in The New Yorker.
+Our research is featured in an article in The New Yorker.

 Mark is interviewed for an article on the "riddle" of REM sleep in Medscape.

-Mark is interviewed about animal instinct on an episode ("Basic Instinct") of the Unexplainable podcast on Vox.
+Mark is interviewed about "basic instinct" on the Unexplainable podcast on Vox.

 Key Reviews